imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/gnosis-multi-signature-wallet/why-use-the-gnosis-multi-signature-wallet.md

 - It has lots of coverage and oversight by the community.
 - Finally, Gnosis Team and ConsenSys does persistent maintenance work as well.

-### Footnotes
+** Footnotes **
 The private Google Docs recommends adding the trade-offs when using the Wallet.
+These trade-offs could be mentioned here.

 1 - The comments in the private Google Doc mentions that only a specific version of the Multi-Signature Wallet is holding 200 million dollars worth of ether.
 What would be the best way of letting users know of this information?